ncatlab/nlab-content/pages/4956.md

 ## References

-Disucssion of differential forms as functions on infinitesimal simplices is in
+Discussion of differential forms as functions on infinitesimal simplices is in

 * [[Herman Stel]], _Cosimplicial $C^\infty$ rings and the de Rham complex of Euclidean space_ ([arXiv:1310.7407](http://arxiv.org/abs/1310.7407))
  {#Stel13}